Explorer-USS-0-1/Explorer-USS.0.1/README.md

   - Contributed mainly in the creation of the MSP432 code.

 - Tiago Silva
-  - Contributed mainly in the creation of the MSP432 code.
+  - Contributed mainly in the creation of the MSP432 code and was responsible for video editting of the project's showcase.